obi-0/Project-20/project20.md

-### Practice Task №1 – Implement a POC to migrate the PHP-Todo app into a containerized application.
+### Implement a POC to migrate the PHP-Todo app into a containerized application.

 Clone the php-todo repo https://github.com/obi-0/php-todo In the php-todo directory, write a Docker file for the php-todo app.